torchlard/Notes/Data_Engineering/GCP/processing/dataproc.md

 - for fault tolerant jobs
 - increase max attempt of master

+## low cost
+Set up a cluster in Standard mode with high-memory machine types.
+Add 10 additional Preemptible worker nodes.

 # FAQ
 - dataproc cluster isolated from public internet, not have any public IP address
   - use --no-address flag, make sure private google access enabled for the subnet
 - must have max 2:1 preemptible to standard workers

+- Deploy a Cloud Dataproc cluster to run Spark and Hadoop jobs, don't need to use Compute Engine to run hadoop job